princesust/react-redux-ddd/README.md

 ```

 ### Production build
-I recommend using [serve](https://www.npmjs.com/package/serve) (For production build only) by Vercel, so you can run in you terminal:
+I recommend using [serve](https://www.npmjs.com/package/serve) by Vercel, so you can run in you terminal:
 ```bash
 yarn global add serve
 ```